JulienI9222/sep10-freedom-project/blog/entry02.md

 ## Skills
 The first skill I am learning is how to search for articles online.
 I am learning to use specific keywords and what are the best sites to use.
 When searching on Google, I noticed I have to be specific in my search.
 If not, I get a lot of articles like Wikipedia which does not help me.
 I am also learning what are the best industry magazines to read are.
-I am organzing my findings by bookmarking useful articles.
+I am organizing my findings by bookmarking useful articles.
 This will build a solid base of research for my projects.

 I am also learning time management.
 I have to spend at least an hour for research a few times a week.
 I’ve started breaking my tasks into smaller steps, like reading one article at a time so I can understand what I am reading.